Quantum-limited discrimination of laser light and thermal light: Quantum Bounds on Discrimination

-Direct detection is assumed to be ideal mode-resolved photon number resolving detection, which reports the number of photons in the detected mode \cite{Cohen2019}.
-Ideal coherent homodyne detection mixes the incoming light with a phase-referenced, strong coherent-state local oscillator (perfectly mode-matched with the signal) in a 50:50 beamsplitter, detects both outputs of the beamsplitter using ideal photodetectors (quantum-noise-limited intensity measurement), difference amplifies the two photocurrents and integrates over the mode duration.
-A diagram of the ideal implementation of the Kennedy and GK receivers is shown in figure \ref{fig:setup_data}(a).
-The Kennedy receiver {\em displaces} the incoming signal in the phase space by $-(\alpha + \beta)$ by mixing the input light into a highly transmissive beamsplitter of transmissivity $\kappa \approx 1$ with a coherent state local oscillator $\rho_{\rm LO} = |\alpha_{\rm LO}\rangle \langle \alpha_{\rm LO}| $ with $\alpha_{\rm LO} = -(\alpha+\beta)/\sqrt{1-\kappa}$, and detects the output with an ideal photon counter.
+A diagram of the ideal implementation of the Kennedy and GK receivers is shown in fig. \ref{fig:setup_data}(a).
+The GK receiver {\em displaces} the incoming signal in the phase space by $-(\alpha + \beta)$ by mixing the input light into a highly transmissive beamsplitter of transmissivity $\kappa \approx 1$ with a coherent state local oscillator $\rho_{\rm LO} = |\alpha_{\rm LO}\rangle \langle \alpha_{\rm LO}| $ with $\alpha_{\rm LO} = -(\alpha+\beta)/\sqrt{1-\kappa}$, and detects the output with an ideal photon counter; the measurment result $K$ is the number of photons measured in a single temporal mode.
 The displacement requires a priori knowledge of the complex amplitude $\alpha$, i.e., requires both an amplitude and phase reference of the received state $\rho_{S}$.
 The receiver thus displaces the coherent state $|\alpha\rangle$ to another coherent state $|-\beta\rangle$ and displaces the zero-mean thermal state to a thermal state with mean $-(\alpha+\beta)$.
-The Kennedy receiver uses $\beta = 0$, whereas the generalized Kennedy receiver chooses $\beta$ optimally to minimize the average error probability for discrimination.
-For each receiver, we do a Bayesian analysis to generate the {\em estimator} to calculate the most likely of the two sources to have produced the receiver's measurement result $K$.
-The average probabilities of error achieved by each of these receivers, plotted as a function of $\bar{n}_{S}$, are shown as solid lines in Fig. \ref{fig:Perr}(b) \cite{Habif2018}.
+The Kennedy receiver uses $\beta = 0$.
+For the generalized Kennedy receiver $\beta$ is chosen optimally to minimize the average error probability for discrimination.

+The average probabilities of error achieved by each of these receivers, plotted as a function of $\bar{n}_{S}$, are shown as solid lines in Fig. \ref{fig:Perr} \cite{habif2018quantum}.
 No structured receiver is known that can {\em exactly} attain the Helstrom limit for all values of $\bar{n}_{S}$.
 However, the generalized Kennedy receiver has an error probability that is within $2.4\%$ of the Helstrom bound for all values of $\bar{n}_{S}$.
+A detailed explanation of the calculation of $P_{\rm err}^{\rm K}$ and $P_{\rm err}^{\rm GK}$ is given in a supplemental document to this article.